Swim Lane Diagram explained

 The concept was introduced into the computer modelling world in 1993.
 Later, Microsoft Visio also introduced the swim lane diagram in its software.

 The swim lane diagram differs from other flow charts because activities are grouped in different lanes.
 Parallel lines divide the diagram into different lanes.
 Each lane can be labelled as the user sees fit, but usually represents a single person or department.

-The image shows how the activities combine to make up the whole process, starting at the top.
-Arrows between the different elements show the flow of information or materials to other sub-parts.
+The image shows how the activities combine to make up the whole process, from start to finish, starting at the top.
+Standard flow chart symbols, such as arrows between the different elements, show the flow of information or materials to other sub-parts.
 The diagram uses standard flow chart symbols.

 Using the Swim Lane Diagram

 It is used in many organisations where multiple departments work on the same process.
 The simplicity of the tool makes it useful to support many interdisciplinary tasks.

 The tool mainly helps employees know about each other’s responsibilities.
 That prevents overlap and encourages people working together.